phebe-abraham/Resume--Abraham-Phebe/README.md

       * Assist in answering phones, assisting patients on my floor, and the unit secretary and nurses.

 ####Work
-* June, 2015- Present: Babysitter
+* June, 2015- Present: Child Care Service
      * Take care of the child by watching them and providing daily needs, such as food, activity/exercise, and hygiene.